DarienLibrary/website_content/content/_finished/jobs/jobs-pt-kls.md

 <br />

 ### Contact Information
-Apply with a cover letter and copy of your resume to Brittany Netherton, Head of Knowledge and Learning Servicese, at [jobs@darienlibrary.org](mailto:jobs@darienlibrary.org "Email Brittany Netherton").
+Apply with a cover letter and copy of your resume to Brittany Netherton, Head of Knowledge and Learning Services, at [jobs@darienlibrary.org](mailto:jobs@darienlibrary.org "Email Brittany Netherton").
 Please make your subject line _PT KLS Assistant._ Position will be open until filled.
 <br />
 <br />